filecoin-project/filecoin-docs/content/en/storage-provider/filecoin-deals/filecoin-programs/index.md

 ## Saturn

-A whole new access capability is being launched with **[Saturn](https://saturn.tech)**, which is the world’s first web3 Content Delivery Network (CDN).
+A whole new access capability is being launched with **[Saturn](https://saturn.tech)**, which is the world’s first Web3 Content Delivery Network (CDN).
 Saturn, as a fully distributed CDN, allows clients to access their data via Saturn nodes close to them.
-Content retrievals of <1s in latency will open up various new use-cases for Filecoin and create a new market for retrieval providers (L1 Saturn nodes) in which storage providers can also participate.
+Content retrieval times of less than 1 second will open up various new use-cases for Filecoin and create a new market for retrieval providers (L1 Saturn nodes) in which storage providers can also participate.

 ## Partner tools and programs